 – Doug Baldwin

-Similar idea as above but the point regarding the speed of change of technology is definitely valuable and also really like the seed analogy
+The following quote from Prof. Schneider is similar to the idea above but the point regarding the speed of change of technology is a good one.

 We can’t anticipate the domains the students will work in.
 The world changes too fast for that.
 None of the technology I see all around me all the time was here for the most part twenty years ago.
 What was here was much more limited in its abilities.
 What students gain from both discrete and continuous math from finite state machine theory, etc. is conceptual models of relatively great power which can form a nucleus of tinker-toys to inform their imaginations.
 Often, the well prepared student can use these as a foundation for his own innovations.
 Lacking that foundation of mental building blocks he’s at a substantial disadvantage.